-So, as an alternative, here are some natural remedies that help remove blackheads:
+Instead, some effective natural remedies that help remove blackheads include:

-Raw honey contains antiseptic properties that make it helpful for removing dead skin cells and killing bacteria.
+Raw honey contains antiseptic properties that make it effective at removing dead skin cells and killing bacteria.

 - Dab some raw honey onto blackheads and let it to soak in for about 10 minutes.
-Remove with a warm, damp cloth.
+Remove the honey with a warm, damp cloth.

 - Alternatively, you can make a paste with honey and ground turmeric.
-Simply add a ratio of 2 parts honey to 1 part turmeric, mix together then and dab on blackheads.
+Simply add a ratio of two parts honey to one part turmeric, mix that together, then dab on blackheads.
 Turmeric is a wonderful anti-inflammatory and may help to soothe skin and tighten pores.

 These pore strips by Natural Living Ideas help to clear deep-set blackheads using a mix of natural ingredients (nothing artificial or chemical-based!).